quadsurf/react-curriculum/03-synthetic-events.md

 ## Summary

 In this chapter, you learned how to build sophisticated React user interfaces.
-Specifically, you'll learned how React's synthetic event system works identically across all browsers.
+Specifically, you learned how React's synthetic event system works identically across all browsers.
 You also practiced handling synthetic events in a variety of common use cases.
 Believe it or not, but this chapter only begins to scratch the surface of all the [supported events and properties](https://facebook.github.io/react/docs/events.html#supported-events) in React's synthetic event system.

 ## Assignment